- Video: Slapped Cheek Syndrome (Fifth Disease) in Babies and Toddlers

 - Causes of Slapped Cheek Syndrome in Babies and Toddlers

 - Symptoms of Slapped Cheek Syndrome in a Child

 - How is Fifth Disease Treated in Young Children?

-- Preventing Slapped Cheek in Babies and Toddlers
+- Preventing Slapped Cheek Disease in Babies and Toddlers

 - Slapped Cheek Syndrome During Pregnancy

-If you’ve noticed your little one’s cheeks suddenly turning red which appears to be a rash, it Is highly likely that he/she may be having the fifth disease.
-Slapped cheek disease (also known as the fifth disease) is a common childhood skin infection caused by a viral agent Parvovirus B19. .
-It appears as a typical rash on the cheeks which is often bright red.
+If you’ve noticed your little one’s cheeks suddenly turning red, due to what appears to be a rash, it Is highly likely that he may be having Fifth Disease.
+Slapped cheek disease (also known as the fifth disease) is a common childhood skin infection caused by a viral agent Parvovirus B19.
+It appears as a typical rash on the cheeks, which is often bright red.

 Video: Slapped Cheek Syndrome (Fifth Disease) in Babies and Toddlers